 This is another electronic device designed to predict roulette spins.
 Its creator is known as “Forester”, and he mirrors his own roulette reviews site giving himself top reviews while unjustly discrediting his competition.
 Having a review site would be fine, provided he told the truth, but he doesn’t.
 Nevetheless, I’ll focus on his actual device (FFZ model).

 Despite Forester’s claims, this device is extremely simplistic, and anyone can build one for about $25 with off the shelf components.
-The algorithms (mathematics) are not without some merit though.
-It uses a known time and distance to make calculations.
+The algorithms are extremely basic despite his claims they are highly sophisticated.
 If you were to do the same without this device, you’d basically observe a point in the spin when the ball is at the same speed.
 This is simple visual ballistics.

-Although his algorithms do some things correctly, they make numerous mistakes that greatly reduce accuracy, one of which is they incorrectly assume a wheel is either heavily tilted (very rare), or perfectly level (never).
+One of the device’s problems is it incorrectly assume a wheel is either heavily tilted (very rare), or perfectly level (never).
 Most wheels are in fact semi-tilted meaning they’re somewhere between level and tilted – in other words most wheels are either too tilted to be considered level, or not tilted enough to be considered tilted.
-Forester has attempted to defend his device’s shortcomings by claiming semi-tilted wheels only make a difference of about 2 pockets.
-In reality, the difference is closer to 7 pockets which overall can lead to completely ineffective application.

 To know where to bet, you click a button until the device gives you a painful electric zap (that is also very easy for casinos to detect).
 When you receive the zap, you then observe which number on the wheel is under the fast moving ball – call this the “first number”.
 Determining the “first number” alone is almost impossible to do with any kind of accuracy because the ball moves way too quickly (AND the wheel spins the opposite direction so the “relative” speed is much greater), plus half the time you’ll receive the zap when you can’t even see the ball.
 Bare in mind you almost never see the whole wheel in real casino conditions – usually you can only see about half.
 But even IF the ball is visible at the time of the zap, and even IF you can see the number under the ball, the “first number” is not even where you bet.
 To know where to actually bet, you need to find a “second number” which is a certain angle from the “first number” (the second number is where you actually bet).
 To find the angle, you need to test about 30 spins and take visible notes, further increasing unwanted attention from casino staff.
 And on every spin, you need to apply the angle from the first number to find the second number.
-So even IF you can actually see the ball when you get the zap, and even IF can accurately determine which number it was (the “first number”), chances are you wont even be able to see the actual prediction (second number) which may be on the other side of the wheel.
-This among other reasons makes Forester’s device useless in real casino conditions.
-Even Forester himself admits his device is very difficult to apply – after all, with such a poor prediction process, how could he deny it?
+So even if you can actually see the ball when you get the zap, and even if can accurately determine which number it was (the “first number”), chances are you wont even be able to see the actual prediction (second number) which may be on the other side of the wheel.
+This among other reasons makes Forester’s device unworkable in real casino conditions.
+Even Forester himself admits his device is very difficult to apply.
 But what he doesn’t say is no amount of practice will fix his device’s problems, as you only find out for yourself after purchasing.

 Among it’s many problems are: